skip navigation

 Can I make a report anonymously?

 Yes.
 You can make a report anonymously through the web-based reporting system or the phone hotline.
-However, the USL may need to contact you for further information, and an anonymous report can sometimes limit the USL’s ability to investigate a complaint fully.
+However, the USL may need to contact you for further information, and an anonymous report can sometimes limit the USL’s ability to investigate a complaint.

 Can I get in trouble for reporting a concern?